d3plus/d3plus-legend/README.md

 <a name="ScaleLegend.tickSize"></a>

 #### ScaleLegend.tickSize([*value*])
-If *value* is specified, sets the tick size of the legend and returns this generator.
+If *value* is specified, sets the tick size of the legend and returns the current class instance.
 If *value* is not specified, returns the current tick size.

 **Kind**: static method of <code>[ScaleLegend](#ScaleLegend)</code>